SoroushGhorbanimehr/AppliedAI---CNN/README.md

 1- Go to the MIT CSAIL Places dataset download page(http://places2.csail.mit.edu/download.html).

-2- Select the subset of the dataset that includes the desired categories (Airport, School, Hospital, Bakery, Bowling).
+2- Select the subset of the dataset that includes the desired categories (Airport, Classroom, Music studio, Bakery, Bowling).

 3- Download the dataset and upload it to your Google Drive.